m0rfiin-m/Octarine-Docs/AAS in AI Software Engineering/PY101/Week 1/Week 1 Review - Cafe Receipt.md

 ---

-### Practice 4: Grade Calculator
+### Practice 4: Grade Calculator with Functions

 **Problem:**
-Calculate final grade from multiple assignment scores.
+Calculate average grade from multiple assignments using functions.

+**📖 Lesson Hints:**
+- **Lesson 10:** Create a function that accepts multiple scores
+- **Lesson 3:** Division for average calculation
+- **Lesson 8:** Round average to 2 decimal places

 **Requirements:**
+- Create `calculate_average(score1, score2, score3)` function
-- Get scores for 3 assignments (out of 100 points each)
+- Get 3 assignment scores from user
-- Calculate average
+- Calculate and display average
-- Display: each score, average, and letter grade message

-**Grading Scale:**
-- 90-100: A
-- 80-89: B
-- 70-79: C
-- 60-69: D
-- Below 60: F

-**Note:** For this week, just display the average.
-We'll add letter grade logic in future weeks when we learn conditionals.
+- Show all individual scores and the computed average

+**Note:** Letter grades will come in Week 2 when you learn conditionals!

 **Example Output:**
 ```